 Scope.
 This website belongs to an organization championing rights and equality for the disabled.
 Their website provides the option for users to increase text size, change site colors, and even have the text read aloud.

 Paralympic.org.
 On this website, users can quickly scroll to the top and bottom of the pages.
 There is plenty of white space for the individual elements to stand out.
 Finally, the images and videos are large enough to interact with.

 KidzWish.
 This organization allows users to take advantage of keyboard-friendly navigation, large text, and a variety of high-contrast colors.

 CMS accessibility isn’t a guarantee

-To start creating more accessible products, you need a CMS that supports you.
+To start creating more accessible apps, you need a CMS that supports you.
 Not all content management systems are created equal when it comes to hosting and creating content that supports web accessibility.

 It all starts with your content model.
 There is a close relationship between the code, your content model, the browser, and assistive technology like screen readers — we talk more about that here.

 You also need a CMS that supports assistive technology such as wearables and smart home devices like Alexa and Google Home.
 Your CMS should empower you to make accessible products and content — if it’s hindering this process, then it might be time to reconsider your infrastructure.

 While it might seem overwhelming to start thinking about accessibility — there are a lot of considerations — we believe it’s 100% worth it.
 If you are struggling with where to start, perhaps look at your team or employees.
 Anne Taylor of Microsoft makes the point clear, “Nothing about us without us.”

 With 1.3 billion people living with a disability, it’s time to evaluate whether your company’s idea of diversity and inclusion includes people of all abilities, and doesn’t just stop with race and gender.